IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key.rst

 Parameters
 ----------

-  parameters (False, dict, None)
-    Arbitrary parameters to pass.
-Must be a JSON object

   role (False, str, None)
     Name of the user role.Valid roles are Writer, Reader, Manager, Administrator, Operator, Viewer, Editor and Custom Roles.

-  name (True, str, None)
-    (Required for new resource) The name of the resource key

   resource_instance_id (False, str, None)
     The id of the resource instance for which to create resource key

+  parameters (False, dict, None)
+    Arbitrary parameters to pass.
+Must be a JSON object

   resource_alias_id (False, str, None)